mulle-nat-stash/mulle-bootstrap/COMMANDS.md

 ```console
 mulle-bootstrap
 ```
-`mulle-bootstrap` is a the shortened command of `mulle-bootstrap bootstrap`, which in turn executes:
+`mulle-bootstrap` is the shortened command of `mulle-bootstrap bootstrap`, which in turn executes: